apache/shardingsphere/README.md

 Sharding-Proxy defines itself as a transparent database proxy, providing a database server that encapsulates database binary protocol to support heterogeneous languages.
 Friendlier to DBA, the MySQL version provided now can use any kind of client access (such as MySQL Command Client, MySQL Workbench, etc.) that is compatible of MySQL protocol to operate data.

-* Totally transparent to applications, it can be used directly as MySQL.
+* Totally transparent to applications, it can be used directly as MySQL and PostgreSQL.
-* Applicable to any kind of compatible of client end that is compatible of MySQL protocol.
+* Applicable to any kind of compatible of client end that is compatible of MySQL and PostgreSQL protocol.

 ![Sharding-Proxy Architecture](http://shardingsphere.jd.com/document/current/img/sharding-proxy-brief_v2.png)